aleph-im/aleph-docs/docs/tools/aleph-client/documentation.md

 **Commands**:

-* `forget`: Forget all the messages composing an...
+* `forget`: Forget all the messages composing an aggregate.
 * `get`: Fetch an aggregate by key and content.
 * `post`: Create or Update aggregate